In 2018, about $2.35 trillion in healthcare mergers and acquisitions occurred globally.

 What is a retail health clinic?

 A retail health clinic is generally defined as a walk-in clinic housed inside a supermarket, pharmacy, and/or retail outlet.
 Target, Walgreens, and CVS usually house these types of clinics.
-Nurse practitioners and/or physician assistants typically staff these facilities.
-Each of these clinics offer different services or treatments for their patients.
+Nurse practitioners and/or physician assistants typically staff these facilities, and each of these clinics offer different services or treatments for their patients.
 Some retail health clinics administer vaccines and physicals, while others treat minor injuries and illnesses like strep throat.
 Typically, a retail clinic uses the walk-in approach, but some allow appointment scheduling.

 What is a primary care clinic?